imba/imba.io/content/css.md

 ```imba
 <div.card[pl@md:1em]> # inline with element
 ```

-### value breakpoint modifier
+### Value Breakpoint Modifier

-If you would like to add multiple breakpoints to that same property you may do multiple modifiers inline that apply only to the value
+If you will use a single property across multiple breakpoints, you may use multiple breakpoint modifiers in the same line followed by the desired breakpoint value.
 ```imba
 tag App
 	css .card